 Musical chills and reward pathways

-Frisson, or musical chills, occurs when a musical stimulus causes an emotional pleasure responses that produces skin tingling or chills and sometimes goosebumps.
+Frisson, or musical chills, occurs when a musical stimulus causes an emotional pleasure response, leading to skin tingling, chills, and sometimes goosebumps.
 Musical chills are more likely to occur when the music somehow does something unexpected, such as with unexpected harmonies or volume modulations.

 Pleasurable music activates the same dopamine reward pathways as other pleasurable stimuli.
 Peak dopamine release occurs during musical “chills.”
 One paper I found suggested that expectation is key to the dopamine response, and this can be predicted by Bayes’ theorem.
 I didn’t have quite the brain power to figure out the nitty gritty of that, but it sounds like it’s a lot less random than you might think.